Lecturer: Other countries

 The rank is also an academic rank which enables a teacher to lecture at Ungdomsskole (secondary school) on specialized fields and Videregående skole (high school) level.
 All teacher students in Norway are now required to reach a master's degree in order to be able to teach at all levels up to universities and university colleges.

-A mathematics lecture, apparently about linear algebra, at Helsinki University of Technology, Finland.
+A mathematics lecture about linear algebra at Helsinki University of Technology, Finland.

 In Sweden and Denmark, a lektor or universitetslektor is an academic rank similar to that of senior lecturer in Great Britain and associate professor in the U.S. The lektor holds the position below professor in rank.

 In Estonia, lektor (lecturer) is an academic rank equivalent to associate professor in the US and senior lecturer in Great Britain.
 Lecturers in Estonia usually hold PhD degree and are engaged in lecturing and research.

 In Singapore, a lecturer at the National University of Singapore is a full-time and renewable position that includes both the opportunities for research funding and for promotion to associate professor on the Educator Track.
 It is equivalent to assistant professor at a US university.

 In South Korea, the term gangsa (강사) is the literal translation of "part-time lecturer".
 A gangsa is usually part-time, paid by the number of hours of teaching.
 No research or administrative obligation is attached.
 In many disciplines, gangsa is regarded as a first step in one's academic career.
 In Korea, the tenure position started from "full-time lecturer".
 The tenure track positions in South Korea are "full-time lecturer (JunImGangSa, 전임강사)", "assistant professor (JoKyoSu, 조교수)", "associate professor (BuKyosu, 부교수)", and "professor (KyoSu or JungKyosu, 교수 or 정교수, respectively)".
 Therefore, "full-time lecturer" is the same position as "assistant professor" in other countries, including the US.

 In the Netherlands, a "lector" used to be equivalent to the rank of associate professor at universities.
 Nowadays, it is the highest academic rank at universities of applied sciences.
 At regular universities, this rank does not exist anymore.